A lot or a little?

 What parents need to know

-Parents need to know that this is a book about a girl transported to the time of the Holocaust.
-Readers understand the importance of keeping historical events alive through this book that directly connects horrific past events to the character's life.
-It is a gripping story that brings readers face to face with the horrors of the Holocaust, including prisoners being beaten and shot, frank descriptions of Nazi concentration camps -- and the death of children.
+Parents need to know that Jane Yolen's The Devil's Arithmtic is about contemporary teen Hannah, who's transported to the time of the Holocaust.
+Readers will understand the importance of keeping historical events alive as this book directly connects horrific past events to Hannah's life.
+It's a gripping story that brings readers face to face with the horrors of the Holocaust, including prisoners being beaten and shot, frank descriptions of Nazi concentration camps -- and the death of children.

 - Parents say